Is CKDnT a new phenomenon?

-Ramon Uriel Munguia, a 27-year-old former sugarcane worker in Chichigalpa, Nicaragua, is sick with CKDu, the same disease that killed his father.
-Munguia’s dinosaur t-shirt recalls the word ‘extinction,’ a word Chichigalpinos use when describing the generations of men and women who have already succumbed to CKDu.
+Ramon Uriel Munguia, a 27-year-old former sugarcane worker in Chichigalpa, Nicaragua, is sick with CKDnT, the same disease that killed his father.
+Munguia’s dinosaur t-shirt recalls the word ‘extinction,’ a word Chichigalpinos use when describing the generations of men and women who have already succumbed to CKDnT.

 (Photo: Ed Kashi)

-When did CKDu start happening?
+When did CKDnT start happening?
 Why have we not heard about it sooner?

 We cannot know what we do not measure.